LLukas22/Retrieval-Augmented-QA/README.md

 All modules are available as prebuild containers via the [Github container registry](https://github.com/LLukas22?tab=packages&repo_name=Retrieval-Augmented-QA).

-⚠️If you want to use the CPU-Adapter you should probably build the api-container from source as it will build  llama.cpp according to your cpu  instructions!
 ## Overview
 The demo has three main components:
 * Streamlit web ui